hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

     {{% img-zoom src="node-red-gw-pair-start.png" %}}

-2. Insert the batteries into the **Wireless Push Button** to send the pairing request (you should also see the red LED on the **Core Module** to be on for about 2 seconds).
+2. Connect the power adapter into the **Wireless Power Controller** to send the pairing request (you should also see the red LED on the **Core Module** to be on for about 2 seconds).

 3. Click on the **Stop node pairing** button.